 |Rollsigns from Welland, ON

-|Public transportation in the Welland area began with the Niagara, Welland and Lake Erie Railway
+|Public transportation in the Welland area began with the Niagara, Welland and Lake Erie

-of June or the beginning of July in 1930.
+around the end of June or the beginning of July in 1930.
 A short lived replacement bus

 service was operated by F.I.
 Wherry after that time.
 Welland transit as it exists today

 Metro Niagara Transit, but funded by the city.
 In 1977 the city assumed full control over

 Port Colborne, introduced on March 31, 2008, and trial service to Pelham on September

 2, 2008.
 This trial service to Pelham was later discontinued on August 31, 2009.
-Welland Transit continues to provide service

-commencing on September 12, 2011.
+shared service on Niagara Transit's Route 12, commencing on September 12, 2011.

 terminal, at East Main Street and Dorothy Street, in December of

 2000.
 All the GMC buses in Welland have since been retired.